After watching the video completely, read the article below all the way through.

 When Your Ex Texts You

-When your ex texts you about getting together, respond with something polite and casual like, “Sure, it’d be fun to catch up.”
+When your ex texts you about getting together (even if it’s something casual), respond with something polite and casual like, “Sure, it’d be fun to catch up.”

 What To Do When An Ex Contacts You